 We in the Union believe that our purpose is central to that of Yale.
 The open, yet rigorous exchange of ideas; the convergence of this generation of leaders and the next; the perfection of argument and oratory – these are what the Yale Political Union does best.
 We learn from our professors, but we must also learn from each other.
 Many schools may have academic rigor in the classroom, but it is only at Yale that we have the Political Union, a community with deep roots in history and tradition, and even stronger promise for the future.

-The Yale Political Union has reciprocal membership with the Oxford and Cambridge Unions and is affiliated with the Hudson Union Society, where student members can attend events free of charge.
+The Yale Political Union has reciprocal membership with the Oxford and Cambridge Unions.